With e waste management challenges stacking up, this global provider of home internet connectivity solutions knew action was needed.

 Global took it all into consideration and devised a step-by-step plan.
 Each site demanded a customized solution; yet, it also had to contribute to the overall goal of establishing transparency, accountability, and cohesive procedures for electronics recycling across the entire organization.

 For all the details and the results, take a look at our case study.
+And, if you want to learn more about corporate electronic recycling, please don’t hesitate to reach out.

 MORE TO DIGEST